dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`listener`: A delegate object of DSVideoFrameListener to receive video frame as a DSImageData.
+`listener`: A delegate object of VideoFrameListener to receive video frame as a ImageData.

 ### removeListener

-Remove a DSVideoFrameListener.
+Remove a VideoFrameListener.

 ```java
 void removeListener(VideoFrameListener listener){}